 The output of these commands can be lengthy so you may wish to pipe the output through the less or more commands.

-Setting Environmental Variables in Mac OS X Command Line
+Setting Environmental Variables in Mac OS X Command Line with bash

 Because the Mac defaults to using bash shell, you can set environmental variables in the user directories .bash_profile, for an active user account the path to that file is locate at: